Plan Your Visit

 Where can I park at the Science Center?

-Pacific Science Center operates the Claypool Parking Garage on the corner of Second Avenue and Denny Way, adjacent to our campus.
+The Claypool Parking Garage is located on the corner of Second Avenue and Denny Way, adjacent to our campus.
 There are other parking lots nearby.
 Learn More

 Where Can I Enter?

 There are two entrances to Pacific Science Center.
-Our Denny Way entrance (open daytime hours only) and our Main Entrance (open for both daytime and evening access), located near the Space Needle on the Seattle Center side of the Science Center.
+Our South entrance on Denny Way (open daytime hours only) and our North Entrance (open for both daytime and evening access), located near the Space Needle on the Seattle Center side of the Science Center.
+We recommend guests needing an accessible entrance during evening hours call Guest Services at (206) 852-7421 for access to our South Entrance from the garage.
+Please note there is also a drop-off location along 2nd Ave, between Pacific Science Center and the Children’s Theater.

 What times are your exhibits open?